 Paul A. Davis, a sports psychologist at the University of Wolverhampton in England, along with colleagues from Bangor University in Wales, discovered that “People who are more easily angered exert the most energy while working out.
 Additionally, angry people can not only exercise harder, they also work out longer than their calm, cool and collected peers.”

-Davis doesn’t advocate becoming a rage-a-holic, but he does suggest engaging in some emotionally stimulating activity before working out.
+Davis doesn’t advocate becoming a rage-a-holic, but he does suggest engaging in some emotionally stimulating activity before working out, something that could easily be achieved with an Anytime Fitness gym membership.

 If Fox News doesn’t get your blood boiling, your heart pumping, and your lactic acid burning, I don’t know what will.
 Watch it with a cup of coffee before going to the gym, or at the gym while on a Stairmaster, stationary bike, or elliptical machine (assuming your gym has TV’s attached to their cardio machines).
 The key is, you must watch while exercising for the full benefit.